 Not all college football games will have money line odds available due to the fact that in some games the bookmakers don’t think a given team stands a chance.
 In the closer match-ups, there will be money line odds available and they are really simple to read.
 The favourite for the game will have odds posted with a (-) and the underdog will have odds posted with a (+).
 The (-) signifies how much juice you need to pay per $100 and the (+) signifies how much extra you’ll make per $100 if the underdog comes through.
 In the above example you’d need to wager $300 per $100 profit on the Gators and for every $100 you wager on the Sooners you’d make $250 if they win.

 Point Spread Odds

-In college football the most common type of bet is a point spread bet and in college football they can be really high.
-The reason some spreads are so high in college football is because the competition is really spread out in the league due to so many teams.
+In college football, the most common type of bet is a point spread bet and in college football, they can be really high.
+The reason some spreads are so high in college football is that the competition is really spread out in the league due to so many teams.
 So when a top ten ranked team is playing against an unranked team you’ll find point spreads which are really high.
-Don’t think that a team won’t be able to cover a monster spread because a lot of the time the top ranked teams will cover.
-In the above example the posted odds for the game is showing us that the Gators would need to win by 22 and the Sooners could lose by 21 or less to win.
+Don’t think that a team won’t be able to cover a monster spread because a lot of the time the top-ranked teams will cover.
+In the above example, the posted odds for the game is showing us that the Gators would need to win by 22 and the Sooners could lose by 21 or less to win.